knative/docs/blog/docs/articles/consuming_sqs_data_with_integrationsource.md

 ## Using IntegrationSource for AWS SQS

-In order to send data from AWS SQS to a Knative component, like the broker we created above, we are using the new `IntegrationSource` CRD.
+In order to send data from AWS SQS to a Knative component, like `my-broker` we created above, we are using the new `IntegrationSource` CRD.
 It basically allows to declaratively move data from a system, like AWS SQS, _towards_ a Knative resource, like our above Broker:

 ```yaml
 apiVersion: sources.knative.dev/v1alpha1